Blackwood, South Lanarkshire: Railway station

 The arrival of the railways into the area in 1856 with the opening of the station at Blackwood, resulted in an expansion of mining but the deep pits in the immediate vicinity seem to have had a short lifespan and were worked out fairly rapidly.
 Surface mining lasted a little longer but by the mid-20th century, mining was no longer a major employment option in the region.

 Blackwood today

 Despite this the two villages of Blackwood and Kirkmuirhill seem to have proved pleasant places to live and both enjoyed a major building boom during the 20th century.
 In 1901 Blackwood had 167 houses and Kirmuirhill 121.
 By the year 2000 they had a combined total of 1480 and the villages had merged such that it is hard to tell where one ends and the other begins.

 More recently, a holy grail novel has been inspired by the village of Blackwood.
 Based on a true story which follows the descendants of the holy bloodline from France in 1066 to South Lanarkshire, where the grail treasure is believed to be buried.

-Economic development

-Wind turbines

-Junction 9 of the M74 motorway brings visitors to the South end of the village, but the more popular B7078 links the village with Junction 8 (Canderside Toll) and the larger town of Larkhall.
-In 2009 three large wind turbines went operational along the B7078, providing power for around 3,000 homes and part of Scotland's growing commitment to renewable energy production.